itchio/node-butlerd/README.md

 It would be neat to have a code sample right in the README, but those tend to get out-of-sync with the actual code

-Instead, please head over to the [tests](https://github.com/itchio/node-butler/tree/master/src/tests) - they ought to be readable!
+Instead, please head over to the [tests](https://github.com/itchio/node-buse/tree/master/src/tests) - they ought to be readable!

 ## License

-node-butler is released under the MIT license, see the LICENSE file.
+node-buse is released under the MIT license, see the LICENSE file.